 Security on the island is felt almost everywhere.
-In general, I didn’t have the impression that I can be robbed now, or something incomprehensible is happening.
+In general, I didn’t have the impression that I could be robbed now, or something incomprehensible was happening.
 And even if people sometimes look unusual, they behave adequately and do not frighten anyone.

 Only hitchhiking can be a little dangerous, especially in the northern parts of the island where there is more wildness.

 There is not one single local language on the island, for example, like Tonga or Fiji.
 First of all, everyone speaks French.
 On small islands (Lifou, Uvea, Mare) there are several local dialects in different villages.

 Interestingly, I expected to meet Tahiti in New Caledonia, and I saw Haiti.
 I mean how people look like.
 Since this is still a French territory, like Tahiti, I thought that people would look like Tahitians.